-Best Guitar for Country
+Best Guitars for Country

-There are some big names that come to mind when trying to think up the perfect guitar for country, but there are also a few options out there that may surprise you, especially if you’re looking to save a dollar or two.
+There are some big names that come to mind when trying to think of the perfect guitar for country, but there are also a few options out there that may surprise you, especially if you’re looking to save a dollar or two.

-I think you can break the ideal country sound into two types.
-There is the traditional country twang, more indicative of classic country but still used today by a whole lot of guitarists.
-For this sound guitarists want to choose bright guitars made of tonewoods like alder.
+- There is the traditional country twang, more indicative of classic country but still used today by a whole lot of guitarists.
+For this sound, guitarists want to choose bright guitars made of tonewoods like alder.
 Single-coil pickups will get you the twangy and clucky sounds you are looking for.

-Then there is the smooth, overdriven sound of southern rock, and for that you want a guitar that utilizes a warm tonewood like mahogany in its construction.
+- Then there is the smooth, overdriven sound of southern rock, and for that, you want a guitar that utilizes a warm tonewood like mahogany in its construction.
 Here you want to look for vintage-style humbuckers.

-The Fender Telecaster
+1. Fender Telecaster

-With only two pickups you have three pickups configurations to choose from: Bridge, neck or both.
+With only two pickups you have three pickups configurations to choose from: bridge, neck or both.
 The neck pickup is a bit glassy and perfect for playing clean or for bluesy soloing with a touch of overdrive.

 Both pickups together will give you that vintage rock sound, very usable in a country setting.
 The bridge pickup sound is brighter, and this is where you’ll get the country twang you’re looking for.